evkx/evkx.github.io/content/models/lexus/rz/RZ_450e/_index.md

 ## Performance

-The Lexus RZ 450e has a maximum power of 230 KW (313 hp/308 bhp) and a total torque of 435 nm (321 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 5.3 seconds and has a top speed of 160 km/h (99 mph).
+The Lexus RZ 450e offers modest performance with a maximum power of 230 kW (313 hp / 308 bhp) and a total torque of 435 Nm (321 ft-lb).
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.3 seconds and has a top speed of160 km/h (99 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging